sophilabs-forks/edx-platform/docs/en_us/developers/source/process/cover-letter.rst

 many of the following questions as possible.
 Not all pull requests will have answers to every one of these questions, which is okay!

-* What JIRA ticket does this address?
+* What JIRA ticket does this address (if any)?
 Please provide a link to the JIRA ticket representing the bug you are fixing or the feature discussion you've already had with the edX product owners.

 * Who have you talked to at edX about this work?
-Design, architecture, previous PRs, course project manager, IRC, mailing list, etc.
+Design, architecture, previous PRs, course project manager, IRC, mailing list, etc. Please include links to relevant discussions.

+* Why do you need this change?
+It's important for us to understand what problem your change is trying to solve, so please describe fully why you feel this change is needed.

 * What components are affected?
 (LMS, Studio, a specific app in the system, etc)